Talking on the Phone and Texting While Driving in Tennessee

 Exceptions to TN's School Bus Driver Distracted Driving Law

-Tennessee's bus driver restrictions don't apply to 9-1-1 calls and two-way radio communications with dispatch or the school transportation department.
+Tennessee's bus driver restrictions don't apply to 9-1-1 calls, two-way radio with dispatch or the school transportation department, GPS units, or hands-free wireless communications for the purpose of accurately accounting for the children at pick-ups and drop-offs.

 Get Professional Help